TPMS is the Tire Pressure Monitor Sensor (TPMS) that measures the pressure in your car tires.

 How Best Do I Preserve My TPMS Battery?

-To ensure that the life-span of your TPMS Battery is prolonged, you need to maintain a constant speed, such as when you’re on a highway.
+To ensure that the lifespan of your TPMS Battery is prolonged, you need to maintain a constant speed, such as when you are on a highway.

-Drivers who are often in the habit of start-and-stop driving type traffic will have a greater impact on the vehicles tire pressure monitoring sensors and its battery.
+Drivers who are often in the habit of start-and-stop driving type traffic will have a greater impact on the vehicle’s tire pressure monitoring sensors and its battery.